qiboteam/qibolab/doc/source/getting-started/installation.rst

 .. note::

-   Please note that installing all the extras is usually not needed.
+   Installing all the extras is usually not needed.
    It is possible to install qibolab with any number of extras.